A bit of context in Cairo: the humanities in (post-)revolutionary Egypt

 A bit of context in Bern: The THoR Initiative and the Co-Lab “Engaged Connected Practice”

 Since 2016 and Anne Clément-Vollenbroich’s taking up a position of assistant professor of Middle Eastern Studies at the University of Bern, our collaboration has taken a new form.
-As part of the University’s Taking the Humanities on the Road (THoR) Initiative, we co-founded the Co-Lab Engaged Connected Practice.
+Co-hosted by the institute of Islamic and Middle Eastern Studies the project joined the initiative Taking the Humanities on the Road (THoR) at the Walter Benjamin Kolleg Bern, where we co-founded the Co-Lab Engaged Connected Practice.
 In this Co-Lab, we believe that it is our responsibility as scholars not only to recognize but also to engage with the vibrant revival of the humanities that is currently taking place “under the radar” at the margins of the established university system in Egypt and many other places of the so-called “global South” and North.
 We emphasize however that to do so requires a change of perspective and an “engaged connected practice.”

 Through the expression “change of perspective”, we want to shed light on the need to shift the scholarly focus towards the “margins” of the established university system, where the interest in the humanities and social sciences lies at the moment and where learners/teachers can escape the stifling atmosphere that currently prevails in both public and private higher educational institutions.
 With the term “engagement,” we want to underline the necessity (more than ever) to engage with issues of concern to the communities in which we are embedded (“engaged humanities” as opposed to “public humanities” which sometimes includes the problematic idea of “educating the broader public”).
 We also want to highlight the necessity to recognize and challenge the politics of knowledge production, including the specific role that we play in those politics.
 With the term “connectedness,” we draw our inspiration from Subrahmanyam’s “connected histories.”
 Our “connected humanities” (rather than “global humanities”) are an invitation both to initiate a conversation about and with a variety of (non-Western) humanistic traditions, in particular the Arab Islamic one (Makdisi 1981, 1990; Patel 2015), and to rethink the porous boundaries between the humanities, the arts, and the sciences.
 Finally, with the term “practice,” we want both to emphasize the need to integrate this engagement and connectedness into our research and teaching practices (notably through participatory and decolonizing methods) and to highlight the crucial importance of turning ideas into action.